- The QI program is a Medicare savings program.

 Keep reading for more information about the Medicare QI program.

-Assistance comes from each state and is based on your income.
-As of 2020, there are four Medicare savings programs:
+Assistance comes from each state and is based on your income and resources.
+As of 2021, there are four Medicare savings programs:

 - Qualified Medicare Beneficiary (QMB) program